robert-zaremba/tornado-pserver/README.md

 tornado-pserver
 ===============

-Asynchronous, super fast, protocol aware server based on tornado.netutil.TCPServer.
+Asynchronous, super fast, protocol aware server based on `tornado.netutil.TCPServer`.
 It's very easy to extend and supply own protocol

-== Example
+## Example
 For low level echo server example check [example file](https://github.com/robert-zaremba/tornado-pserver/blob/master/pserver/example.py)

 Other example of server to make communication between two services by NetString protocol.

-Client asks server for some data from database.
+* Client asks server for some data from database.

-Server receives request about some data from Redis database, and respond by sending the result with additional info (empty `dict`).
+* Server receives request about some data from Redis database, and respond by sending the result with additional info (empty `dict`).

-=== Server
+### Server

 ```python
 import logging